2.12 Provisions, Contingent liabilities, Contingent assets and Commitments:

 Credit risk arises from the possibility that counter party may not be able to settle their obligations as agreed.
 To manage this, the Company periodically assesses the financial reliability of customers, taking into account the financial condition, current economic trends, and analysis of historical bad debts and ageing of accounts receivable.
 Individual risk limits are set accordingly.

-The average credit period on sales of products is 30 days.
+The average credit period on rendering of services is 45 days.
 Credit risk arising from trade receivables is managed in accordance with the Company's established policy, procedures and control relating to customer credit risk management.

 (iv) Liquidity risk